Aurora AwardsCanadian Science Fiction & Fantasy Association

 Through the Aurora awards, CSFFA encourages Canadian fans to take an active role in selecting the best of genre fiction and related activities.
 It is our hope that Canadians will hold spirited discussions, but we discourage anyone from advising others on how to place their votes.
 In the spirit of fan based awards, it is the right and responsibility of every member to make their own decisions.
 Members are expected to be familiar with the works they are selecting.
 Members are asked to vote in categories where they are familiar with more than one of the nominees.
 Clubs should avoid influencing their members’ nominations or votes.

 To support the ongoing costs of the awards and the society, a non-refundable fee is associated with being a member of CSFFA.
-This fee will be revisited after each Canvention and will be clearly identified on nomination forms and voting ballots, both online and paper.
-Fees must be paid by individual voters, not a third party.
-Members are reminded that processing of paper ballots can be time consuming and has the potential for misinterpretation.
-The awards committee will make every effort to honour the spirit of a voter's intentions, but has little flexibility if the member fails to make their intention clear.
+This fee will be reviews by the CSFFA board each year.
+It will be clearly identified on the society’s website.
+Fees must be paid by individual members, not a third party.
+The awards committee will make every effort to honour the spirit of a voter’s intentions but has little flexibility if the member fails to make their intention clear.

 Please note that the French professional categories are now being coordinated and held at the Congrès Boréal which is held in Quebec.
 For full details visit their website. (http://www.congresboreal.ca/)